tillmanjr/tdjrStumbleUpon/README.md

 results written to console
 store files ./server/data ... see server
-simple node server to allow serving from file system (darn Chrome :) ) StumbleUpon.html to display in nice Tabulator table
+simple node server to allow serving from file system (darn Chrome :) ) StumbleUpon.html to display in nice Tabulator table - see image tdjrStumbleUpon.jpg